amilovanovikj/videosonik-devops/README.md

 This repository contains Ansible and Docker scripts that automate the build and deploy process of a [Java Spring](https://github.com/amilovanovikj/videosonik-backend) and [React](https://github.com/amilovanovikj/videosonik-frontend) app, as well as Ansible scripts for automating the server configuration process.
 The original Java Spring backend app can be found at [vavramovski/videosonik-new](https://github.com/vavramovski/videosonik-new) and the original React frontend app can be found at [vavramovski/videosonik-frontend](https://github.com/vavramovski/videosonik-frontend).

-Huge thanks to [vavramovski](https://github.com/vavramovski) for letting me use these two apps for my project.
+Huge thank you to [vavramovski](https://github.com/vavramovski) for letting me use these two apps for my project.

 ## What is implemented